Particular/docs.particular.net/samples/previews/cosmosdb/container/sample.md

 ## Behaviors

-For all messages destined to go to the `ShipOrderSaga` the container is overriden at runtime to use `ShipOrderSagaData` container.
+For all messages destined to go to the `ShipOrderSaga` the container is overridden at runtime to use `ShipOrderSagaData` container.

 snippet: BehaviorAddingContainerInfo